JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Windows Local Persistence/Logon Triggered Persistence.md

 PS C:\Users\Administrator>move revshell.exe C:\Windows
         1 file(s) moved.
 ```
-9. `regedit` from the compromised Windows machine to open up their Registry Editor (**regedit**), which we'll then go to the **HKCU\Environment** registry key, which stores the environment variables for the currently logged-in user, and add the **UserInitMprLogonScript** registry, which is a registry that executes logon scripts during a user's login, and set its value as the path to our payload to, which will execute our payload after logging in
+9. `regedit` from the compromised Windows machine to open up their Registry Editor (**regedit**), which we'll then go to the **HKCU\Environment** registry, which stores the environment variables for the currently logged-in user, and add the **UserInitMprLogonScript** registry, which is a registry that executes logon scripts during a user's login, and set its value as the path to our payload to, which will execute our payload after logging in
 ```PowerShell
 C:\Users\Administrator>regedit
 ```